How does Oscars voting work? This is how winners are decided - NewsBreak

-The road to an Oscar winds through a long awards season, which finally culminates Sunday at the Academy Awards .
-We take you through the process of getting that golden statuette into a winner's hand — this is how Oscar voting works:
+LOS ANGELES (AP) — The road to an Oscar winds through a long awards season, which finally culminates Sunday at the Academy Awards.
+We take you through the process of getting that golden statuette into a winner’s hand — this is how Oscar voting works:

 WHO VOTES ON THE OSCARS?